vitor-mendes-iq/iSTATS/README.md

 # iSTATS
-A package to analize nmr data.
+A package developed in R using shiny dashbord, iSTATS have a GUI platform to analize nmr data.